objektwerks/poolmate/README.md

 --------
 >Open source pool management app using ScalaFx, H2 and Scala 3.

-Todo
+TODO
 ----
+* Upgrade to Slick 3.5.
+Requires significant work!
-1. Design and build company, worker and routing panels and dialogs.
+* Design and build company, worker and routing panels and dialogs.

 Warning
 -------